kriffe/ArduinoWeb-nodejs/README.md

 # ArduinoWeb-nodejs
-From arduino input to web
+Quick hack for getting from arduino to a nodejs web server